 - Substance Abuse Counseling Center (SACC)

-The Substance Abuse Counseling Center provides both out-patient and intensive out-patient treatment.
-Treatment includes, case management (to include referrals to inpatient care if needed), counseling, treatment planning and aftercare/continuing care recommendations.
-Treatment is abstinent based, uses an individualized continuum of care approach and is coupled with emphasis on personal responsibility and 12-Step self-help programs.
+The Substance Abuse Counseling Center provides both out-patient and intensive out-patient level of care.
+This includes, case management (to include referrals to inpatient care if needed), counseling, treatment planning and aftercare/continuing care recommendations.
+Per the MCO 5300.17A all care is abstinent based.
+We use an individualized continuum of care approach and is coupled with emphasis on personal responsibility and 12-Step self-help programs.
 Treatment is primarily offered to active duty personnel.
 All treatment services are based on the individuals’ needs and have a variable length of stay, based on these needs.

-Intensive Out-Patient (IOP) treatment is designed for patients who have a substance use disorder, which requires a more intensive treatment program while still meeting the placement criteria for such treatment.
-The goal of IOP treatment is to assist the patient’s acceptance and adjustment to having a substance use disorder.
+Intensive Out-Patient (IOP) treatment is designed for patients who have a substance use disorder, which requires a more intensive program program while still meeting the placement criteria for such level of care.
+The goal of IOP care is to assist the patient’s acceptance and adjustment to having a substance use disorder.
 Introducing life skills surrounding choices and responsibility while keeping in mind the treatment goal of each patient using a bio-psycho-social model delivered in an outpatient setting.
 IOP requirements call for more than nine hours, but not greater than 20 contact hours per week.

 Screening/Assessment – The Substance Abuse Counseling Center primarily provides active duty military personnel with alcohol or drug screening assessments and subsequent referrals.
 Screenings are scheduled through the active duty members command Substance Abuse Control Officer/ Drug Alcohol Program Advisor (SACO/DAPA).
 Military dependents (18 years and older) are welcomed and screenings will be held depending on eligibility.